Tori Approximation of Families of Diagonally Invariant Measures: Effective Approximations

-Since the set $B_0 = \{v\in \RR^{n}_0: \max_{1\le i,j\le n}|v_{i}-v_j|\le 1\}$ has volume $\on{vol}(B_0) = \frac{1}{\sqrt n}$, we deduce that a portion of $\left(\frac{1}{n}\frac{\lfloor n/2\rfloor}{4n(n^2-1)}\right)^{n-1} + O(1/t_k)$ of the orbit $Ay_k$ approximates the the orbit $Ay$. \end{remark} The proof of Lemma \ref{lem: fastApproximation2} will be composed of two components.
+The proof of Lemma \ref{lem: fastApproximation2} will be composed of two components.
 The first is an approximation of lattices via Hecke neighbors.
 We will define Hecke neighbors in Definition \ref{def: Hecke} and obtain a good approximation by them in Lemma \ref{lem: heckeApproximation}.
 The second component generates infinitely many points in $X_n$ with compact $A$-orbits, with a control on the geometry of their stabilizers in $A$ and the stabilizers of their sublattices of a given index.
 This gives us the arsenal of points on which we apply Lemma \ref{lem: heckeApproximation} to deduce Lemma \ref{lem: fastApproximation2}.